 Treatments for hearing loss

-- implants – devices that are attached to your skull or placed deep inside your ear, if hearing aids aren't suitable
+Some people may need a hearing implant.
+These are devices that are attached to your skull or placed deep inside your ear.

 Things you can do if you have hearing loss